viveksyngh/search-agg/README.md

 ### Get the code
 Clone this repository and change to repository directory

-### Bring up all services
+### Bring up all Services
-Run below commadn to bring up all the services
+Run below command to bring up all services
 ```
 docker-compose build --parallel && docker-compose up
 ```

-### Setup database
+### Setup Database
-Once all services are up, open a terminal and run below command to exec to database container
+Once all services are up, open a terminal window and run below command to exec to database container
 ```
 docker exec -it $(docker ps --filter=name=search-agg_db -q) bash
 ```